cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

 We analysed our data by linear mixed effects models.
-Since the plots are
+Since the plots are nested
-nested in blocks, we use block as a random factor.
-The analysis uses the R
+in blocks, we use block as a random factor.
+The analysis uses the R packages
-packages `nlme` (Pinheiro et al. 2013) for modeling and `multcomp` (Hothorn et al. 2008)
+`nlme` (Pinheiro et al. 2013) for modeling and `multcomp` (Hothorn et al. 2008)
 for post-hoc comparisons.
-To adjust
+To adjust for an unbalanced experimental design an
-for an unbalanced experimental design an ANOVA Type II was carried out to test
+ANOVA Type II was carried out to test for main effects using the R package
-for main effects using the R package `car` (Fox and Weisberg 2011).
-Models have been evaluated visually.
+`car` (Fox and Weisberg 2011).
+The models have been evaluated visually.

 ```r